-We are seeking a Program Instructor for our Roseville Achievement Center, which serves which serves adults (ages 18 and above) with intellectual and developmental disabilities in the Roseville area.
+We are seeking a Program Instructor for our Roseville Adult Center, which serves adults (ages 18 and above) with intellectual and developmental disabilities in the Roseville area.

 Under the general direction of the Assistant Director and Program Supervisors, the Program Instructor will assist clients with developmental disabilities to develop basic skills on an individual or small group basis and do related work as required.

 The person in this position must possess a great deal of empathy; must exercise careful judgment while giving individualized attention to clients in the areas of personal growth and development.
 This person must also provide a learning environment focused on specific subjects in a small group setting that allows for individual differences and promotes respect for the value and dignity of each client.

 - Provide Assistant Director with information to aid in the assessment of clients’ strengths and also areas where improvement is possible.
 Be responsible for the documentation of client progress and assessing client skills.

 - Prepare assigned clients’ ISPs, including supplemental documentation.

 - Communicate with Program Aides and other staff to obtain a detailed assessment of clients for ISPs and 6-month progress reports.

 - Work cooperatively with all program staff to ensure client ISP goals are achieved.

 - Maintain assigned client files accurately by following the client case file checklist.